symfony/symfony/src/Symfony/Component/PropertyAccess/README.md

 PropertyAccess Component
 ========================

-PropertyAccess reads/writes values from/to object/array graphs using a simple
+The PropertyAccess component provides function to read and write from/to an object or array using a simple string notation.
-string notation.

 Resources
 ---------